 The Vegan Eggz Cookbook and https://thegentlechef.com/ website.
-Unfortunately, many of these recipes are based on tofu and nutritional yeast so they wouldn’t be good for frequent use, but they can be fun for an occasional treat.
-If you are dealing with any sort of health issue, avoid tofu (soy) and nutritional yeast (MSG).
+Unfortunately, many of these recipes are based on tofu and nutritional yeast so they wouldn’t be good for frequent use, but they can be fun for an occasional treat if you are really healthy.
+If you are dealing with any sort of health issue, avoid all tofu (soy) and nutritional yeast (MSG).

 Healthy Vegan Substitutes for Cheese

-Many vegan cheese substitutes have all sorts of artificial ingredients, canola oil, and/or gums, so always read labels.
+Many vegan cheese substitutes have all sorts of artificial ingredients, canola oil, nutritional yeast, and/or gums, so always read labels.
 Here are a few good choices to start with: